-a) The project boundary shall geographically delineate and encompass all anthropogenic GHG emissions by sources and removals by sinks on lands under the control of the project participants that are significant and reasonably attributable to the proposed AR CDM project activity.
-The sources and gases included in this methodology are listed in Table 2 below.
+The project boundary shall geographically delineate and encompass all anthropogenic GHG emissions by sources and removals by sinks on lands under the control of the project participants that are significant and The project boundary includes emissions sources and gases as includein this methodology are listed in Table B.

-Table 2: Gases considered from emissions by sources other than resulting from changes in carbon pools
+Table B: Gases considered from emissions by sources other than resulting from changes i n carbon pools

-Sources Gas Included/ excluded Justification / Explanation $CO_2$ No Not applicable Use of fertilizers CH 4 No Not applicable N 2 O Yes Main gas of this source Combustion of fossil fuels used in on-site vehicles $CO_2$ Yes Main gas of this source CH 4 No Potential emission is negligibly small N 2 O No Potential emission is negligibly small Burning of bio- mass CO 2 No However, carbon stock decreases due to burning are accounted as a carbon stock change CH 4 Yes Non-CO 2 gas emitted from biomass burning N 2 O Yes Non-CO 2 gas emitted from biomass burning

-- b) The A/R CDM project activity may contain more than one discrete parcel of land.
+Sources Gas Included/ excluded Justification / Explanation CO 2 No Not applicable Use of fertilizers CH 4 No Not applicable N 2 O Yes Main gas of this source Combustion of CO 2 Yes Main gas of this source fossil fuels used in CH 4 No Potential emission is negligibly small on-site vehicles N 2 O No Potential emission is negligibly small Burning of CO 2 No However, carbon stock decreases due to burning are accounted as a carbon stock change biomass CH 4 Yes Non-CO 2 gas emitted from biomass burning N 2 O Yes Non-CO 2 gas emitted from biomass burning a) The A/R CDM project activity may contain more than one discrete parcel of land.
 Each discrete parcel of land shall have a unique geographical identification.
 The boundary shall be defined for each discrete parcel.
-The discrete parcels of lands may be defined by polygons, and to make the boundary geographically verifiable and transparent, the GPS coordinate for all corners of each polygon shall be measured, recorded, archived and listed as an attachment of the CDM-AR-PDD. - c) Discrete parcels of land not under the control of the project participants at the start date of the proposed AR CDM project activity but expected to come under the control of the project participants during the crediting period may be included within the project boundary if all of the following conditions are met: - The total area (hectares) of these parcels of land not yet under the control of the project participants is clearly defined in the CDM-AR-PDD; and - A justification of how these parcels of land will come under the control of the project participants is provided in the CDM-AR-PDD; and - The candidate land areas among which the particular parcels of land will be chosen have been identified and are unambiguously identified in the CDM-AR-PDD with GPS coordinates and maps; and - All candidate land areas have been included in the baseline assessment and it can be shown that they are not different from the land areas already under the control of the project participants at the start of the proposed AR CDM project activity in terms of land eligibility, baseline net greenhouse gas removal by sinks, actual net greenhouse gas removal by sinks, leakage, socio-economic and environmental impacts.
+The discrete parcels of lands may be defined by polygons, and to make the boundary geographically verifiable and transparent, the GPS coordinate for all corners of each polygon shall be measured, recorded, archived and listed as an attachment of the CDM-AR-PDD.

+b) Discrete parcels of land not under the control of the project participants at the start date of the proposed AR CDM project activity but expected to come under the control of the project participants during the crediting period may be included within the project boundary if all of the following conditions are met:

-CDM - AR WG
+The total area (hectares) of these parcels of land not yet under the control of the project participants is clearly defined in the CDM-AR-PDD; and

+A justification of how these parcels of land will come under the control of the project participants is provided in the CDM-AR-PDD; and

+The candidate land areas among which the particular parcels of land will be chosen have been identified and are unambiguously identified in the CDM-AR-PDD with GPS coordinates and maps; and

-2 Eligibility of land
+2. Eligibility of land

-This methodology uses the latest version of the mandatory tool: "Procedures to define the eligibility of lands for afforestation and reforestation project activities" approved by the CDM Executive Board to demonstrate land eligibility within the project boundary.
+This methodology uses the latest version of the mandatory tool: "Procedures to define the eligibility of lands for afforestation and reforestation project activities" approved by the CDM Executive Board2 to demonstrate land eligibility within the project boundary.

-3 Ex ante stratification
+3. Ex ante stratification

-In this methodology, stratification is achieved in three steps: Step 1 stratifies the project area according to pre-existing natural conditions and baseline projections into $m{\rm BL}$ strata; Step 2 stratifies the project area according to projected AR CDM project activities into $m{\rm PS}$ strata; and step 3 achieves the final ex ante stratification by combining the results of step 2 with ongoing treatment and stratum boundary monitoring.
-In all three steps, the minimum contiguous area required for an area of land to be identified as a stratum, or as part of a larger stratum consisting of several discontinuous areas of land, shall be equal to the minimum forest area designated by the DNA of the host country.
+In this methodology, stratification is achieved in three steps: Step 1 stratifies the project area according to pre-existing natural conditions and baseline projections into $m{\rm BL}$ strata; Step 2 stratifies the project area according to projected A/R CDM project activities into $m{\rm PS}$ strata; and Step 3 achieves the final ex ante stratification by combining the results of Step 2 with ongoing treatment and stratum boundary monitoring.
+In all three steps, the minimum continuous area required for an area of land to be identified as a stratum, or as part of a larger stratum consisting of several discontinuous areas of land, shall be equal to the minimum forest area designated by the DNA of the host country.